-NIFA has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011, provided however, with respect to the Tax Anticipation Notes only, such approval has no force or effect until such time as NIFA has approved the 2017-2020 Multi-Year Financial Plan.
-For further information about NIFA's action with respect to the 2017-2020 Multi-Year Financial Plan, see "COUNTY FINANCIAL CONDITION - 2017 Budget and 2017-2020 Multi-Year Financial Plan" herein.
+NIFA has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
 It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Notes or other County debt.